LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Pyroscope_FlameGraph.md

 --conf spark.executorEnv.PYROSCOPE_SERVER_ADDRESS=$PYROSCOPE_SERVER_ADDRESS
 ```

-### 3. Spark on a cluster with Spark executor plugins
+### C. Spark on a cluster with Spark executor plugins

 This method uses Spark plugins to configure Spark executors to send metrics to the Pyroscope server.
 Spark plugins provide an interface, and related configuration, for injecting custom code on executors